j-manli/j-manli.github.io/investigations/emberforge-source-code-theft.md

 Lateral movement included:

 - Copying `update.exe` to `\\10.1.57.66\C$\Users\Public\update.exe`
+- Creating the `tools` share on `C:\Users\Public`
-- Share creation and SMB enablement
+- Opening inbound SMB on TCP 445
+- Using share mapping on the Domain Controller with plaintext credentials
 - Service-based remote execution on the server
-- Share mapping on the Domain Controller using plaintext credentials

 ### Collection

-Collection behavior centered on the server directory:
+Collection focused on the server directory:

 ```text
 C:\GameDev
 ```

-That directory was compressed into:
+That content was compressed into:

 ```text
 C:\Users\Public\gamedev.zip